Safer injecting for steroid users

 - Always wash your hands with soap and water before you inject.

-- Clean the injection site with a single wipe of a swab.
+- Wash your injecting site with soap and water too, or clean it with a single wipe of an alcohol swab.
 Scrubbing at your skin with the swab will just spread bacteria around.

 - Allow your skin about a minute to dry before you inject.